 The time-stamp counter and performance-monitoring registers are useful in identifying performance bottlenecks.
-There can be any number of performance counters, each numbered from 0 to n.
+The number of performance counters can vary based on the implementation.
 These registers perform the following functions:

 TSC Register.
 This register is used to count processor-clock cycles.
 It can be read using the RDMSR instruction, or it can be read using the either of the read time-stamp counter instructions, RDTSC or RDTSCP.
 System software can make RDTSC or RDTSCP available for use by non-privileged software by clearing the time-stamp disable bit (CR4.TSD) to 0.